judithneve/HyperparameterTuning/README.md

 |-- LICENSE                    - License file for the project

-|-- README.md                  - Readme file containing information about the project
+|-- README.md                  - Readme file rendering the html file containing information about the project

+|-- README.html                - Readme file containing information about the project

 |-- HyperparameterTuning.RProj - RStudio project file for the project

-|-- HPC_sessionInfo.txt        - Text file detailing R and R package versions used in data simulation
+|-- HPC_requirements.txt       - Text file detailing R and R package versions used in data simulation

-|-- analysis_sessionInfo.txt   - Text file detailing R and R package versions used in data analysis
+|-- analysis_requirements.txt  - Text file detailing R and R package versions used in data analysis

 |-- App/